G1ll0u/Millenaire-Documentation/README.md

 # Millenaire-documentation
-## A WIP documentation about our good old Millénaire 1.12.2 mod
+## WIP documentation about our good old Millénaire 1.12.2 mod

-Fixes, tweaks and documentation about Millénaire mod 1.12.2

-Oh, and note that this mod is ARR and I think that 1.12.2 version won't get updated anymore.
-I hope they will make this version open source...

 This documentation  is mainly focused on controlled villages and custom controlled villages.